JDENredden/jekyll/_posts/tumblr/nerd-ramblings/2011-04-05-how-to-get-1825gb-of-dropbox-storage-for-free.md

 ---
 layout: post
 categories: tumblr nerd-ramblings
-title: How to get 18.25GB of Dropbox storage for free.
+title: How to get 18.25 GB of Dropbox storage for free
 date: '2011-04-05T05:41:29+09:30'
 tags:
 - Dropbox